yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 17. When the **BCDRIaaSPlan** loads **notice** that it shows **2 VMs in the Source** which is your **Primary** Site.

-    You will now customize the recovery plan to trigger the SQL failover and configure the web tier load-balancer during the failover process.Then select **Customize**.
+    You will now customize the recovery plan to trigger the SQL failover and configure the web tier load-balancer during the failover process, then select **Customize**.

     ![On the BCDSRV blade top menu, Customize is selected.
 Under Items in recovery plan, the source shows two and the VM icon.](images/dr-asr-12.png "BCDSRV blade")